Checked means its been 1) translated literally, 2) restructured as per English, and 3) meaning and structure reviewed &

 There is a terror that arises between four walls like wind on the sea.
-A crone bent in two menaces at me with her stick, a man rendered invisible by rings of fame lurks and looms at any instant, God “who sees all and knows all thoughts” regards me sharply.
-A curtain of white detaches from its window, planes across the darkness, closes in, carries me away, slowly I mount the sky –
+A crone bent in two, menaces at me with her walking stick, a man rendered invisible by rings of fame his watchtower awaits at any instant, God “who sees all and knows all thoughts” gazes down severely.
+A curtain of white detaches from its window, planes across the darkness, closes in, carries me away, slowly I traverse its pane and mount the sky – checked.